 Local applicators lacked a proven source for synthetic rubber compounds for corrosion resistant chemical applications.
 Prior to Blair Rubber solutions becoming available, many Chilean applicators used a fiberglass reinforced plastic for corrosive environments, which can easily crack and is more expensive than rubber.

 Patiño y Compañía and Blair Rubber Company were first introduced in 2014 through a mutual supplier.
-Blair Rubber was an ideal partner as they could produce custom synthetic rubber linings that withstand corrosive environments in certain Chilean industries, such as mining, water treatment, lithium and chemical.
+Blair Rubber was an ideal leader in the manufacturing of synthetic rubber linings. partner as they could produce custom synthetic rubber linings that withstand corrosive environments in certain Chilean industries, such as mining, water treatment, lithium and chemical.

 Blair Rubber and Patiño y Compañía first addressed potential product adaptations to accommodate the Chilean market.
 Variables impacting Blair Rubber’s product entrance into Chile included government import regulations, field application conditions and access to other resources.